Peter Sotos: Legal issues

 A photocopy from a magazine of child pornography was used as the cover of issue #2 of Pure, which led to Sotos pleading guilty to possession of child pornography in 1985 and receiving a suspended sentence.
 A copy of the magazine was found by Scotland Yard in Edinburgh, in the home of a suspect in a series of child abductions, murders, and grave robberies, which led to Sotos' arrest.
+Sotos' case (combined with other defendants' cases) was appealed to the Supreme Court of Illinois.
+The appeal was denied.

 Influence

-In the 2015 film Love (2015), director Gaspar Noé shows Lazy, one of Sotos' books, on the hero's bookshelves.
-The American writer is also thanked in the closing credits.

 Steve Albini, who produced the album Buyer's Market for Sotos, described Sotos as a friend and a former influence while speaking to MEL Magazine in 2021.
 He said, "A lot of his writing is extremely difficult to read.
 It's repellent.
 You're brought into the mind of a sadist, pretty convincingly.
 And I feel like that experience, reading that stuff, is shocking to your core in the way that the horrors of the reality of those things should be."
 Jamie Stewart from Xiu Xiu has mentioned Sotos as an influence.